-I retired in May, 2015, and am now a Josiah Meigs Teaching Professor Emeritus of Mathematics, having received the Meigs Award in 1997.
+I retired in May, 2015, and now reside in San Diego.
+I am a Josiah Meigs Teaching Professor Emeritus of Mathematics, having received the Meigs Award in 1997.
 I was the 2000 winner of the Award for Distinguished College or University Teaching of Mathematics, Southeast section, presented by the Mathematical Association of America.
 I received the Lothar Tresp Outstanding Honors Professor Award in 2002 and 2010, as well as the Honoratus Medal in 1992, and I received the Franklin College Outstanding Academic Advising Award for 2012.
 My research interests were in differential geometry and complex algebraic geometry.

 You can view the "text" of my talk at the MAA Southeastern Section meeting, March 30, 2001, entitled Tidbits of Geometry Through the Ages.